rcbops/support-tools/chef-install/README.md

 "nova" network and the "management" network, syslog and rabbitmq will both be listening on the same network.

-This can perhaps best be illustrated with an example environment:
+This can perhaps best be illustrated with an example environment.
+If one were to make an environment with the following override_attributes:

 ~~~~
     "override_attributes": {